-It is not only known for being the biggest, but also the most traditional and should definitely be added to your Seville itinerary if you happen to be there at the right time.
+Not only is it known for being the biggest festival, but it’s also the most traditional.
+You should definitely add it to your Seville itinerary if you happen to be there at the right time.

-Food and drinks are served in abundance inside the casetas so it is definitely an advantage to know someone who has one or has tickets to enter one.
+They serve plenty of food and drinks inside the casetas.
+It is definitely an advantage to know someone who has one or has tickets to enter one.

 At the fiesta, you have to try the Rebujito, which is the traditional Feria drink in Seville.

-The entrance gate is illuminated every year as an opening ceremony for the Feria de Abril and the whole city is watching to see the gate which is made new every single year.
+The whole city is watching to see the gate which is made new every single year!